-This page describes the phases a particular VM undergoes during a migration to GCP.
+This page describes the phases a particular VM undergoes during a migration to Google Cloud.
 Some phases are optional, and others are unavailable during cloud-to-cloud migrations.

-A test clone creates clones of selected VMs to test them in Google Cloud Platform (GCP).
+A test clone creates clones of selected VMs to test them in Google Cloud.
 The test clone behaves like the live systems and leverages data from the source VM.
 However, test clones do not modify any live data because data from the test environment is not written back on-premises.
 Upon creating a test clone, Migrate for Compute Engine:

 - Attaches to the VM volumes.

-- Starts each instance in GCP.
-Storage is streamed from the VM to GCP.
+- Starts each instance in Google Cloud.
+Storage is streamed from the VM to Google Cloud.

 For more information about how to use test clones, see Testing migrated workloads.

-Deleting the test clone removes it from GCP.
+Deleting the test clone removes it from Google Cloud.

 Note that deleting the test clone has no impact whatsoever on your live system or data.
 Any changes made to data in the test clone are not replicated back to your live system.

-This operation moves the source VMs from your on-premises data center to GCP.
+This operation moves the source VMs from your on-premises data center to Google Cloud.
 This does not completely move VM storage to the cloud.

 The run-in-cloud operation: